Inferture/NotBeatSaber/README.md

 ## Add a music:
-Add a file .mp3 in the data folder and map it by selecting "Make a pattern" in the menu and choosing the name of your file.
+Add a file .mp3 in the NotBeatSaber_data folder and map it by selecting "Make a pattern" in the menu and choosing the name of your file.
-Don't forget to save with g (PC) / + (Switch) when you finish the mapping !
+Don't forget to save with g or F5 (PC) / + (Switch) when you finish the mapping !